tekkabroley/datamaker/README.md

 - varchar_length: int (required for MySQL and MS SQL)
 - is_primary_key: bool - True if this field is the primary key
 - is_name: bool - True if values for this column should come from the names collection
 - is_email: bool - True if this column is an email.
-Email generated will be of the form first_name.last_name@fakeemail.com.
 Note that you must have at least one column with is_name = True to use is_email.
 - is_date: bool - True if this column is a date.
 Default format is YYYY-mm-dd
 - is_timestamp: bool - True if this column is a timestamp.
 Default format is YYYY-mm-dd HH:MM:SS
 - is_country: bool - True of this column is a country code.
 Codes are ISO Alpha-2.